 PS4.
-Exceptions to Plymouth University Regulations
+Exceptions to University of Plymouth Regulations

-(Note: Plymouth University's Academic Regulations are available internally on the intranet: https://staff.plymouth.ac.uk//extexam/academicregs/intranet.htm) None
+(Note: University of Plymouth's Academic Regulations are available internally on the intranet: https://staff.plymouth.ac.uk//extexam/academicregs/intranet.htm) None

 PS5.
 Programme Aims

 The programme will deliver:

 A1: An informative and challenging course of study which develops detailed knowledge and critical understanding of current and developing theories and methods of leadership, the management of strategies, change, enterprise and innovation.